DJimenez1/DJimenez1/README.md

 # Hello world, it's David 👋

-**Full-Stack Developer | Computer Engineering Graduate | Creator of [Function](https://david-jimenez-portfolio.vercel.app/)**
+**Full-Stack Developer | Computer Engineering Graduate | Creator of [Function](https://functionapp.dev)**

-I’m passionate about building scalable, interactive applications and leveraging technology to connect people.
+I’m passionate about building scalable, secure applications and AI-powered tools that channel my interests into meaningful, practical solutions.
 My latest project is **Function**, a hobby-based social matchmaking platform with real-time text and voice chat, built using **React, Express, and MongoDB**.

 ---